WhenTheSUNdreams/WhenTheSUNdreams/README.md

 -
 ![IMG_7562](https://github.com/user-attachments/assets/73fde834-6cc8-45b4-ac54-53b4886d0a0c)
 -
-**DO NOT COPY OR TAKE HEAVY INSPIRATION, UNLESS WE ARE CLOSE FRIENDS.
+**DO NOT COPY OR TAKE INSPIRATION, UNLESS WE ARE CLOSE FRIENDS.
 Even then, PLEASE ask or let me know in advance!**
 **DO NOT BE FREAKY WITH ME UNLESS WE ARE FRIENDS.**
 -
 **DO NOT FORCE SHIPS ON ME.**